-Dozens of books havebeen written about this subject, but from our own experiences on running behavioural design sprint, these were the most common habits that kill innovation:
+Dozens of books have been written about this subject, but from our own experiences on running behavioural design sprints, these were the most common habits that kill innovation:

-- No research culture / a crisis of curiosity.
-The bigger a company get, the more out of touch it becomes with how real users think, feel and behave.
-Managers rely on abstract data, like market shares, sales volumes, etc. The more detached they become from the real customer, the less probable they will be able to spot exciting opportunities.
+The bigger a company gets, the more out of touch it becomes with how real users think, feel and behave.
+Managers rely on abstract data, like market shares, sales volumes, etc. The more detached they become from the real customer, the less probable they will spot exciting opportunities.

-- No ideation culture / a crisis of imagination.
 Once an organisation outgrew its startup phase and entered its scale-up phase, the whole mindset of the organisation is focused on growing the business.
 Most businesses organise their process around building the existing product offering.
 Moreover, to achieve this growth mindset, a specialisation of roles is required.
-Everyone, from the product manager to marketing manager, digital manager, UX-er, and communication manager, is expected to perform on their specific domain.
+Everyone is expected to perform in their specific domain, from the product manager to marketing manager, digital manager, UX-er, and communication manager.
 This results in a decreased capability of the organisation to think out-of-the-box and to think outside-in.
 Nearly always, the exciting opportunity for innovation transcends the boundaries of the specific discipline.

-- No prototyping culture / a crisis of experimentation.
 The more an organisation specialises, the more we expect those specialists to know what they are doing.
-This expert fallacy is a well know organisational problem: Because we are expected to be experts, we are more inclined to act like experts.
+This expert fallacy is a well-known organisational problem: Because we are expected to be experts, we are more inclined to act like experts.
 The more we think we know, the less alienated we become from discovering the truth.
-Not knowing is perceived as weakness in these companies while every successful startup knows that aggressive experimentation is the nr one secret ingredient to growth.
+Not knowing is perceived as a weakness in these companies, while every successful startup knows that aggressive experimentation is one secret ingredient to growth.

-- Conflicting incentives / a crisis of management.
-The problem with innovation in most organisations is that everyone, including management, is hired to execute the strategy.
+In most organisations, the problem with innovation is that everyone, including management, is hired to execute the strategy.
 Not only are they hired, but they’re also reviewed based on the execution of the strategy.
 When your promotion depends on hitting the targets, everything related to new ideas will be perceived as a distraction.

 Incremental versus radical innovation